Dissipation induced elastic-mode instability with topological excitation in holographic non-equilibrium steady cnoidal

 Given these facts, the total winding number in the final equilibrium state at time $t_f$ can be directly calculated by the number of flips between anti-solitons and solitons.
 Then, the final winding number is just given by

 where $N_{as \rightarrow s}$ is the number of flips between anti-solitons and solitons happened during the time evolution towards the final equilibrium state. $N_{s \rightarrow as}$ represents the number of inverse processes.
+Due to the resonance between elastic mode $\omega_e^{+}(q)$ and anti-elastic mode $\omega_e^{-}(q)$,

+the spatial distribution of soliton/anti-soliton flips relies only on wave vector $q$ (see Supplementary Materials for details).
 Finally, $\mathcal{W}_0$ is the winding number of the initial state, that in our case will always be zero.
 In the case in which the initial solution displays only anti-solitons (as for the solutions displayed in Fig.~\ref{Fig_dtheta}(a)), then $\mathcal{W}_f$ is simply the number of solitons created during the time evolution.
 In order to confirm these expectations, in Fig.~\ref{Fig_dtheta}(d) we display the time evolution of the phase from a supersolid state perturbed by an elastic mode ($q=0.8k_0$).

 Another example is provided in panels (e)-(f) of Fig.~\ref{Fig_dtheta}.
 At initial time ($t=1)$, the phase of the order parameter oscillates in a localized region, as shown in panel \ref{Fig_dtheta}(e).
 This configuration has clearly zero winding number since the phase does not wrap around the surface of the cylinder.
-Along the dynamical instability, anti-solitons emerge first and then several anti-soliton/soliton transitions take place subsequently.
+Along the elastic-mode instability, anti-solitons emerge first and then several anti-soliton/soliton transitions take place subsequently.
 As an example, in panel \ref{Fig_dtheta}(f), one can see a soliton (blue arrow) appearing at intermediate time.
 This soliton structure is then followed by a transition to an anti-soliton (green arrow) producing a non-zero winding number $\Delta \mathcal{W}$ that will remain imprinted in the final equilibrium state.